aymarino/aymarino.github.io/_posts/2020-11-2-branchless-max.md

 }
 ~~~

-For simple enough programs that have conditional computations or behavior, the general strategy is create a value that encodes the condition as either 1 or 0, and the multiply the input values by this conditional value in a way that produces the desired computation in both cases.
+For simple enough programs that have conditional computations, the general strategy of branchless programming is to create a value that encodes the condition as either a 1 or 0, then multiply it with the input values in a way that computes the result in both cases of the condition.

 The condition in this case is `a > b`.
 Notice that transforming this into `a - b` gives a positive value if the condition is true and negative otherwise.
-We can detect this by masking the sign bit, which is only set if the difference is negative:
+We can detect which it is by masking the sign bit of the difference, which is only set if it's negative:

 ~~~ cpp
 auto difference = a - b;